cleanlab/label-errors/README.md

 See `GNU General Public LICENSE <https://github.com/cgnorthcutt/label-errors/blob/master/LICENSE>`__ for details.

 THIS LICENSE APPLIES TO THIS VERSION AND ALL PREVIOUS VERSIONS OF label-errors.

+Any data uploaded (e.g., dataset labels), which has previously been published elsewhere, adheres to the original license from which the data originated.